AnyLog-co/documentation/secure network.md

         "members"  : [!member_node1, !member_node2]
         }
 }>
+# If TPM not enabled
 private_key = get private key where keys_file = roy
-assignment = id sign !assignment where key = !private_key and password = 123
+id sign !assignment where key = !private_key and password = 123
+# If TPM enabled
+id sign !assignment where key = roy and password = 123

 json !assignment
 blockchain insert where policy = !assignment and local = true  and master = !master_node
 ```